-Details of how stakeholders can participate are available under the How to have your say section of this page.
+Details of how to provide a formal submission are available under the How to have your say section of this page.

 The following outlines the process to develop a government response to the Parliamentary Joint Committee report and opportunities for stakeholder involvement.